landelare/ue5coro/Docs/Awaiters.md

 The result of the co_await expression will be T& (not T!) or void, matching TTask\<T\>::GetResult().

-The UE5Coro::Tasks namespace provides a convenience function to move to a TTask without having to use the lambda syntax.
+The UE5Coro::Tasks namespace provides a convenience function (MoveToTask) to move to a TTask without having to use the lambda syntax.
+The return value of MoveToTask is copyable, thread-safe, and reusable.

 Latent coroutines will need to `co_await Async::MoveToGameThread();` at some later point to return to the game thread and correctly complete.